 Flexibility

-Aside from setting your work schedule and being location-independent, your operations are flexible.
+Aside from setting your own schedule and being location-independent, digital businesses are also operationally flexible.
 Digital tools and cloud-based services allow for efficient management regardless of location.
 Plus, you can pivot quite easily since many operational solutions integrate well with others.

 Lower Initial Investment